 CMAcreative will focus on the development process and results.
 This conference includes content marketing, experiential marketing, creative development, new ways to reach creative solutions, new creative tools and platforms and showcase examples of great B2B and B2C marketing campaigns both home and abroad.

-John is the co-founder of the D Event, and the Host and Executive Producer of Design Masters Canada, a podcast devoted to elevating the practice of design.
+John is the co-founder of the D Event, and the Host of Design Masters Canada, a podcast devoted to elevating the practice of design.
 He is also a part time Professor of Design at Humber College and devotes significant time to mentoring the next generation of design talent.

-From internationally acclaimed branding expert John Miziolek, Founder of Reset Branding and Design in Toronto, business listeners will discover a rousing conversation they won’t find anywhere else.
+From internationally acclaimed branding expert John Miziolek, from Reset Branding and Design in Toronto, business listeners will discover a rousing conversation they won’t find anywhere else.
 Dynamic, often controversial—this new podcast covers the new, the outlandish, the need-to-know trends in Marketing, Branding and Design.

 TORONTO, ON (April 16, 2015) — Presenting listeners the inside track into the tumultuous world of Marketing, Design Masters Canada will bring together today’s most influential leaders in marketing, branding and design into a no-holds-barred discussion with host John Miziolek.